Hot chocolate is a completely different creature in winter. Save this list to take it to the next level.

 Koko Black

 You’re spoiled for hot chocolate choice at Koko Black’s flagship store in Royal Arcade.
-Their signature beverage is a perfectly balanced blend of Belgian 54 per cent dark chocolate, cream and milk.
-It’s brewed for two hours for extra creaminess.
-Or mix it up with mocha, orange or chilli variations, with your choice of milk.
+Their signature beverage is 73 per cent dark chocolate and milk giving it a rich and creamy flavour.
+Or mix it up with mocha, salted caramel, orange or chilli variations, with your choice of milk.
 For hot choc on the go, grab a takeaway from the kiosk outside the Town Hall store on Swanston Street.

 A hot chocolate on a saucer with an orange chilli hot cocoa packet next to it.